Gares95/Data-Modeling_PostgreSQL/README.md

 ***
 ## create_tables.py

-This file creates the connection to the default database and in addition
-creates and connects to the sparkify database where our tables will contain
-the processed information by the ETL Pipeline which will allow us to query the
-information easily to analyze it.
+This file creates the connection to the default database and in addition creates and connects to the sparkify database where our tables will contain the processed information by the ETL Pipeline which will allow us to query the information easily to analyze it (That's why before executing etl.py file you must use this to make the connection and create the tables).

 ## sql_queries.py

-These files contains the functions imported by the file <em>create_tables.py</em>
-which will allow to <em>Drop</em> old tables and <em>Create</em> new ones to
-and also, to <em>Insert</em> data into them.
+These files contains the functions imported by the file <em>create_tables.py</em> which will allow to <em>Drop</em> old tables and <em>Create</em> new ones to and also, to <em>Insert</em> data into them.
-It also includes a function (<em>song_select</em>) for the <em>songplays table</em>
-to find the <em>userid</em> and the <em>songid</em> for specific songs.
+It also includes a function (<em>song_select</em>) for the <em>songplays table</em> to find the <em>userid</em> and the <em>songid</em> for specific songs.

 ## etl.ipynb

-With this code we will perform the first connection to the databes and we'll
-test the functions previously mentioned to see if we can insert data in the
-tables without getting errors or if we get the desired outcome without
-unexpected results.
-For that we wil process a single file from <em>song_data</em>
-and <em>log_data</em> to load them into our tables.
+With this code we will perform the first connection to the databes and we'll test the functions previously mentioned to see if we can insert data in the tables without getting errors or if we get the desired outcome without unexpected results.
+For that we wil process a single file from <em>song_data</em> and <em>log_data</em> to load them into our tables.

 ## etl.py